AlexisVanEspen/Coursera_CleanData/README.md

 d.run.average <- aggregate(d.run.average, by = list(subject = d.run$subject, activity = d.run$activity), mean, na.rm = TRUE)
 ```

-* We now have a dataframe called d.run.average with 180 rows and 81 columns.
+* We now have a dataframe called **d.run.average** with 180 rows and 81 columns.
 * The first two columns are the grouping variables: subject and activity.
 * The next 79 columns are the measurement variables.
 * **d.run.average** has one row for each combination of subject and activity.
-Since we have 30 subjects and 6 acitivities, we muust wind up with 180 rows.
+Since we have 30 subjects and 6 activities, we must end up with 180 rows.
 The columns are kept unchanged, except that the two grouping variables are now at the beginning.

 **d.run.average** is the tidy dataset submitted for this assignment.